Comprehensive Overview of Indoor Air Quality (IAQ)

 UV-C works by physically penetrating microorganisms, much like x-rays.
 The energy promotes a chemical reaction in the DNA and permanently alters the structure and molecular bonds of the DNA.
 This causes the bioaerosol to no longer proliferate by either cell division or reproduction.
 It is now harmless and dies off shortly leaving no offspring and the population of the microorganisms diminishes rapidly.

-There are two things we what this UV-C light to do in your system.
+There are two things we want this UV-C light to do in your system.
 The first and most important is to keep the potential growth area surfaces sterile, this is easy.
 The second is to “kill” everything in the air passing through your forced air system, which is more difficult.
 The “strength” of the UV and the “duration of exposure” have much to do with what microbial/bioaerosol you can and can’t “kill” right off or first pass.

 Let’s look at the easy one first.
 A single bulb of medium strength will do a great job keeping the coil surface free of growth.
 This is because the light is on 24 hours a day, seven days a week and 365 days a year.
 (Here is a great time to tell you that you do have to change almost all bulbs once a year, although the bulb still appears to be ”on” it will not emit the UV-C after one year).
 Here also is an opportunity to tell you that you must not look at the bulb with the naked eye.
 Just like looking at the sun, looking at a UV light can damage your eyes.
-Plastic lenses, glass glasses all block out the UV rays, also indirect viewing of the blue effect will not harm you, (just don’t look directly at the lit bulb unprotected.)
+Plastic lenses or glass glasses all block out the UV rays, also indirect viewing of the blue effect will not harm you, (just don’t look directly at the lit bulb unprotected.)
 Consequently a single bulb mounted below, inside or above your AC coil will provide all the “killing” power you need for the surfaces.

 Sterilizing the moving air is another science in itself.
 Suffice it to say killing everything first pass would be more expensive than the consequences of letting some of them pass through, unless special medical needs are present, such as an operating room, or special recovery areas and such.
 The speed the air passes the bulbs, how far they are away, and the temperature all are important issues in the equation.
 Click here for a chart on kill time for various organisms.